 Authors give 4 primary components of being agile:

-- Perceiving Environmental Change requires the built in sensors that can sense the changes in the environment as early as possible.
-This requires that some part of organization has strong ears that is always listening to the waves outside.
-There should be mechanism to analyze these changes to see how and where they impact the organization, and what is the best possible response to it.
+- Perceiving Environmental Change requires built-in sensors that can sense the changes in the environment as early as possible.
+This requires that some part of the organization has strong ears that is always listening to the waves outside.
+There should be a mechanism to analyze these changes to see how and where they impact the organization, and what is the best possible response to it.

-- Testing Responses – This is where the innovation engine comes in picture.
-As soon as an opportunity is identified, you need to find or create solutions, test them, fine tune them and after the required iterations launch them in the market for the customers to use them.
+- Testing Responses – This is where the innovation engine comes into the picture.
+As soon as an opportunity is identified, you need to find or create solutions, test them, fine-tune them, and after the required iterations launch them in the market for the customers to use them.

-- Implementing Change – My interpretation of this would be mainstreaming the new solutions, inducting it in your product portfolio and making it a standard offering.
+- Implementing Change – My interpretation of this would be mainstreaming the new solutions, inducting them into your product portfolio, and making it a standard offering.

-I quite like their breaking down of this agility factor, this can help organizations identify what parts exist in their system and what need to be inducted or improved.
-Examples given are also very robust and appropriate.
+I quite like their breaking down of this agility factor, this can help organizations identify what parts exist in their system and what needs to be inducted or improved.
+The examples given are also very robust and appropriate.